awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rollingupdates.md

 A failed rollback ends the update process and leaves your environment in an unhealthy state\.
 Unprocessed batches are still running instances with the old configuration, while any batches that completed successfully have the new configuration\.
 To fix an environment after a failed rollback, first resolve the underlying issue that caused the update to fail, and then initiate another environment update\.

 An alternative method is to deploy the new version of your application to a different environment and then perform a CNAME swap to redirect traffic with zero downtime\.
-See [Blue/Green Deployments with Elastic Beanstalk](using-features.CNAMESwap.md) for more information\.
+See [Blue/Green deployments with Elastic Beanstalk](using-features.CNAMESwap.md) for more information\.

-## Rolling Updates versus Rolling Deployments<a name="environments-cfg-rollingupdates-deployments"></a>
+## Rolling updates versus rolling deployments<a name="environments-cfg-rollingupdates-deployments"></a>

 Rolling updates occur when you change settings that require new Amazon EC2 instances to be provisioned for your environment\.
 This includes changes to the Auto Scaling group configuration, such as instance type and key\-pair settings, and changes to VPC settings\.
 In a rolling update, each batch of instances is terminated before a new batch is provisioned to replace it\.